 These gluten free pumpkin cookies are soft & light!
-The perfect balance of pumpkin and spice, these moist cookies are hard to resist.
-They are topped with a cream cheese frosting (totally optional!).
-Make these today and you will find that these are the best gluten free pumpkin cookies!
+The perfect balance of pumpkin and spice, these delicious cookies are hard to resist.
+They are topped with a cream cheese frosting and can be made in under 30 minutes!

 Note: There are links on this site that are "affiliate links".
 This means that I may receive a small commission if you subscribe or purchase something through the links provided.

-- Canned Pumpkin: Use canned pumpkin NOT pumpkin pie filling.
+- Canned Pumpkin: Be sure to use canned pumpkin and not pumpkin pie filling.
+This will change the recipe significantly.

 - Butter: adds moisture to the cookies.
 Butter is recommended, this recipe has not been tested with margarine.